migueldiasbr/node-pong/README.md

 - OPTIONAL: respond to ping requests on several ports;
 - OPTIONAL: respond with a customized answer on the default port;
 - OPTIONAL: respond with a customized answer on several different ports;

+## TODO

+- Implement every OPTIONAL goal described above;
+- Create tests using Mocha or another framework;
+- Implement a continuous delivery process;

+## Versions

+### v0

+- It's the MVP for this package;
+- Simplest implementation ever;
+- no dependencies;
+- no logs;
+- no tests;
+- no parameters for start listening on a different port;